ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/Faveo-helpdesk-K8s.md

 Now you should see supervisor pod running along with Faveo Helpdesk pods.

 The supervisor pod will use the configuration from .env which is mounted via configmap to perform all the operations.
-Always keep the number of supervisor replicas to 1 increasing this will lead unnecessary overlapping of mails and notifications.
+Always keep the number of supervisor replicas to 1 increasing this will lead unnecessary overlapping of mails and